cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 `ssh -L 8080:127.0.0.1:8080 -L 8000:127.0.0.1:8000 user@server.ca`

 Activate newly created Conda blobtoolkit environment:
-`conda activate btk_env`
+`conda activate btk_env` (Soyouz)
+`conda activate blobtoolkit` (Jezero)

 Create BlobDir:

-	~/progs/blobtoolkit/blobtools2/blobtools create \
+	blobtools create \
 	--fasta ~/path/to/assembly/assembly_transcripts.fasta \
 	--taxid 1911741 \
 	--taxdump ~/progs/blobtoolkit/taxdump \
 	~/path/to/blobdir/

+On Jezero taxdump is under /opt/blobtoolkit/taxdump

-The taxid is from NCBI, add it if your organism has one.
+The taxid is from NCBI, you can add it if your organism has one.
 The last line is the path to where your BlobDir directory and all relevant data will be created (does not need to exist).
 This will create a couple of .json files in the BlobDir, and we will add to this in the next few commands.

 Add taxonomic hits:

-	~/progs/blobtoolkit/blobtools2/blobtools add \
+	blobtools add \
 	--hits ~/path/to/assembly/transcripts_vs_nt.blastn \
 	--hits ~/path/to/assembly/transcripts_vs_uniprot_ref.mts1.1e25.taxified.out \
 	--taxrule bestsumorder \